 - The SNSF requires grantees to make the results of SNSF-funded projects freely available to the public, following either with ‘Green’ route or the ‘Gold’ route (see below).
-Financial support can also be obtained to publish Open Access books.
+Financial support can be obtained from the SNSF to publish in Open Access, including for books.
 More information and guidelines are available on their dedicated website.

 - The European Commission, in the framework of Horizon 2020 program (including ERC grants), requires each beneficiary to ensure Open Access to all funded publications.
+Article Processing Charges (APCs) are eligible costs.
 More information on their website.

 Where to find support ?